microsoft/30daysof/website/docs/roadmaps/power-roadmap.md

 To bridge this gap and reduce the workload, many developers and organizations have relied on low-code and automation.
 The rate of such automations will increase at a faster rate in the next 5 years, and we need to get you ready for this.

 ## What is Microsoft's Power Platform?
 Microsoft's Power Platform is a low-code and automation tool built to empower everyone to build solutions, regardless of their coding abilities.
-Used by t comprises of 5 tools:
+It comprises of 5 power tools:
 - Power Apps: Used by 92% of the Fortune 500 organizations, Power Apps enables you build enterprise applications within minutes without writing a single line of code
-- Power Automate: Enables you or your organization automate repetitive and time-consuming processes.
-Most importantly, it lets
+- Power Automate: With the ability to now connect to 750+ applications and services, Power Automate enables you automate repetitive and time-consuming tasks and processes.
-- Power BI:
-- Power Pages:
+- Power Pages: This new member of the family
 - Power Virtual Agent:

 Ready to begin building with Microsoft's Power Platform?